electron/website/blog/dec-quiet-month-21.md

 1. No new Betas or Stable releases in December.
 No nightly releases for the last two weeks of December.
 1. With few exceptions, no pull-request reviews or merges.
 1. No issue tracker updates on any repositories.
-(Security incidents should follow the guide at https://github.com/electron/electron/tree/master/SECURITY.md)
+Security incidents should report via [SECURITY.md](https://github.com/electron/electron/tree/master/SECURITY.md).
 1. No Discord debugging help from maintainers.
 1. No social media content updates.